daliusd/python-tutorial-lt/glossary.rst

       scope.
 In contrast, local variables both read and write in the innermost scope.
 Likewise, global variables read and write to the global namespace.

-   naujo stiliaus klasė / new-style class
+   naujojo stiliaus klasė / new-style class
       Any class which inherits from :class:`object`.
 This includes all built-in types like :class:`list` and :class:`dict`.
 Only new-style classes can use Python's newer, versatile features like :attr:`__slots__`,